-• Help yourself out by being prepared for emergencies, such as unexpected medical bills, household appliances needing to be replaced, vehicle repairs, etc.
+- Help yourself by being prepared for emergencies, such as unexpected medical bills, household appliances needing replacement, vehicle repairs, etc.

-• Streamline your bill paying.
-This leads to much less stress and prevents missing payments.
+- Streamline your bill paying to decrease stress and prevent missing payments.

-• Creating a budget (or at least keeping better track of your expenses) leads to less stress as well, helps you make wiser spending decisions, and helps you save more money.
+- Creating a budget (or at least keeping better track of your expenses) also leads to less stress, helps you make wiser spending decisions, and saves money.

-There are multiple facets to getting your finances in order: Budgeting, reducing debt, smart investing.
-Fortunately, you don't need a master's degree in accounting to get started on taking control of your own finances.
-Today, we're sharing some important tips to get your personal finances prioritized for a stress-free 2023.
+There are multiple facets to getting your finances in order: Budgeting, reducing debt, and smart investing.
+Luckily, you don't need a master's degree in accounting to get started on taking control of your own finances.
+Today, we're sharing some essential tips to get your personal finances prioritized for a stress-free new year.

 #1 Create a Budget

-Making a budget is the best way to keep track of where and how much money you have coming in monthly, track your expenses, and compare the two to find areas that could use improvement.
-Implementing a personal finances budget doesn't mean you have to live frugally.
+Making a budget is the best way to keep track of your money.
+You can compare your income and monthly expenses to find areas that could use improvement.
+Implementing a personal finance budget doesn't mean you have to live frugally.
 It can make your life less stressful and more comfortable.

-Here are the basic steps on creating your own budget:
+Here are the basic steps for creating your own budget:

-• Differentiate fixed and variable expenses-Fixed expenses are those you pay the same (or very close to) each month, such as car payments.
-Variable expenses include items such as groceries, gas, and fun.
+Differentiate fixed and variable expenses: Fixed expenses, such as car payments, are those you pay the same (or very close to) each month.
+Variable costs include items such as groceries, gas, and fun.
 Next, determine how much you will need to spend each month on each category.

 #2 Review Spending Habits